wsbf/docs/MANUAL.md

 The senior staff use the "fishbowl" at the start of each semester to prioritize DJs by quality, so that the best DJs receive the best schedule options for the semester.

-1. [Archive](http://new.wsbf.net/wizbif/fishbowl/fishbowl_clear_table.php) the fishbowl.
+1. Archive the fishbowl.
 The `fishbowl` table is copied to `fishbowl_log` and then cleared.
-2. Open the fishbowl config file at `/var/www/wizbif/fishbowl/fishbowl_config.php` and set the semester (`spring` or `fall`), the start date for counting CD reviews, and the deadline for DJs to submit their fishbowl application.
+2. Open the fishbowl config file at `/var/www/wsbf/wizbif/api/fishbowl/config.php` and set the semester (`SPRING` or `FALL`), the start date for counting CD reviews, and the deadline for DJs to submit their fishbowl application.
 Make sure that the deadline is before the senior staff meeting on the night of show picks.
-3. Add a link to the [fishbowl app](http://new.wsbf.net/wizbif/fishbowl/fishbowl_app.php) to the main page.
-4. Notify all active DJs that they are required to fill out their applications by the deadline.
+3. Notify all active DJs that they are required to fill out their applications by the deadline.
-5. After the deadline, let the senior staff [rate](http://new.wsbf.net/wizbif/fishbowl/fishbowl_review.php) each of the applications.
+4. After the deadline, let the senior staff rate each of the applications.
-6. [Print](http://new.wsbf.net/wizbif/fishbowl/fishbowl_print.php) the results of the fishbowl.
+5. Print the results of the fishbowl.
 The first bowl contains the highest-rated DJs, and so on.
 The order within each fishbowl is random.

 ### Adding Carts to the Cart Machine

 DJs use the "cart machine" to play station IDs, public service announcements, underwritings, and other non-musical audio clips.

 1. Make sure that the audio file is an MP3.
 Use an application like `ffmpeg` or a website like [media.io](http://media.io) to convert files.
-2. Move the audio file into `/var/www/wizbif/ZAutoLib/carts` on George.
+2. Move the audio file into `/var/www/wizbif/ZAutoLib/carts/` on George.
-3. Log in to [phpmyadmin](http://wsbf.net/phpmyadmin), select the `def_cart_type` table, and find the `cart_typeID` of the audio file.
+3. Log in to [phpmyadmin](https://wsbf.net/phpmyadmin/), select the `def_cart_type` table, and find the `cart_typeID` of the audio file.
 4. Select the `libcart` table and insert a new record.
 Select the start and end dates to air the PSA, the `cart_typeID`, the title, and the filename.
 Leave any other fields blank.
 Use the existing records to guide your choices.
 5. Reload the Cart Machine in Studio A and confirm that the new cart appears.
-Note: if the cart is a PSA or underwriting, Automation will play it roughly once every two hours.
-There is currently no way to set the frequency with which Automation plays carts.
 6. If the new cart is an underwriting, leave a note on the main desk in Studio A to tell DJs how often to play the underwriting.

 ### Resetting Account Passwords

 The current website doesn't have an automated way for users to reset their own passwords if they forget, so the computer engineer must do a few things manually.

-1. When someone requests a password reset, verify that he or she is a DJ at the station.
-Ask for his or her name and email, and search the `users` table for the person's username.
+1. When someone requests a password reset, they should email after they submit the request.
-2. Select the `password_reset` table and insert a new record with the username, a random string as the `transaction_id`, and an `expiration_date` (usually within 24 hours of the request) for the user to reset his or her password.
+2. Go to the `password_reset` table and find the user's transaction.
 3. Email the user with a link to the password reset page.
-This link should have the form `http://new.wsbf.net/wizbif/password/password_reset.php?transaction_id=[transaction id]`.
+This link should have the form `https://wsbf.net/login/#/reset-password/[transaction id]`.
 Warn the user that the link will eventually expire.

 ## Troubleshooting